-A: Most Private Education Loans start lending at the current Prime or Libor rate and then add extra percentage points for borrower credit worthiness.
-For example if you are quoted a rate of Prime plus 4%, this is not a 4% loan—it is the current prime rate (approx 7%) plus 4% which equals an 11% interest rate.
+Most private education loans start lending at the current prime or LIBOR rate and then add extra percentage points for borrower creditworthiness.
+For example, if you are quoted a rate of prime plus 4%, this is not a 4% loan; it is the current prime rate (approx 7%) plus 4% which equals an 11% interest rate.
 This rate is not lower than the Unsubsidized Stafford rate of 6.8% or the Parent PLUS Loan rate of 7.9%.
-The Private Education Loan may also have higher origination fees that are usually added to the loan amount and all Private loans have a variable interest rate which could fluctuate as the Prime or Libor rate fluctuates.
-Federal Loans are fixed rate loans and origination fees are deducted upfront so no interest is charged on the fee.
-Since the Federal interest rate is fixed, your monthly payments should remain consistent over the life of the loan.
-This is why Maryville College always recommends that you obtain Federal Student Loans before considering the Private Education Loan.
+The private education loan may also have higher origination fees that are usually added to the loan amount and all private loans have a variable interest rate which could fluctuate as the prime or LIBOR rate fluctuates.
+Federal loans are fixed-rate loans, and origination fees are deducted upfront so no interest is charged on the fee.
+Since the federal interest rate is fixed, your monthly payments should remain consistent over the life of the loan.
+This is why Maryville College always recommends that you obtain federal student loans before considering the private education loan.

-A: While some lenders may offer a grace period on their Private Educational Loans after graduation or withdrawal from school, it is important to remember that interest is charged on the loan while in a grace period.
+While some lenders may offer a grace period on their private educational loans after graduation or withdrawal from school, it is important to remember that interest is charged on the loan while in a grace period.

-Q: How will I know if I will need a co-borrower on my Private Education Loan?
+How will I know if I will need a co-borrower on my private education loan?

-A: As part of the application process the bank will determine, based upon your credit history, if you need a co-borrower.
+As part of the application process the bank will determine, based upon your credit history, whether you need a co-borrower.
 If you have little to no credit history and are not employed at least part-time, chances are that you will need a co-borrower.
-The bank will also notify you, and your co-borrower, if your co-borrower does not meet their credit criteria and give you the option to try another co-borrower.
+The bank will also notify you, and your co-borrower if your co-borrower does not meet their credit criteria and give you the option to try another co-borrower.

-Q: Will Maryville College know the interest rate I was approved for on my Private Educational Loan?
+Will Maryville College know the interest rate I was approved for on my private educational loan?

-A: No. The interest rate on your Private loan will be determined by your lender and should be disclosed to you during the application process before you sign the Promissory note.
+No. The interest rate on your private loan will be determined by your lender and should be disclosed to you during the application process before you sign the promissory note.
 The interest rate is based upon the credit rating of you and your co-borrower.
 Because you are entering into a contract directly with the lender, all financial information you and co-borrower provide is confidential.
-The lender will only notify Maryville College of the approved loan amount if the loan is payable directly to the college.
+The lender will notify Maryville College of the approved loan amount only if the loan is payable directly to the college.

-Q: When I am approved for the loan, do I have to inform Maryville College or will the bank notify Maryville College?
+When I am approved for the loan, do I have to inform Maryville College, or will the bank notify Maryville College?

-A: You should notify Maryville College.
+You should notify Maryville College.
 It is always wise to inform the Financial Aid office ahead of time of the approved loan to see what effect it may have upon your Financial Aid package.
-Once a lender has approved a loan and received the signed Promissory Note from you, they will send Certification requests to Maryville College for loans that are going to be paid directly to the school.
-Maryville College will insure that the loan is certified for only the amount that will fit into your Financial aid package without effecting other aid.
+Once a lender has approved a loan and received the signed promissory note from you, they will send certification requests to Maryville College for loans that are going to be paid directly to the school.
+Maryville College will insure that the loan is certified for only the amount that will fit into your financial aid package without effecting other aid.